Marko Marić (footballer, born 1996)

-Marko Marić ([mâːrko mǎːritɕ]; born 3 January 1996) is a Croatian professional footballer who plays as a goalkeeper for Bosnian Premier League club Zrinjski Mostar.

-Born in Austria, he has represented Croatia internationally at youth level.
+Marko Marić ([mâːrko mǎːritɕ]; born 3 January 1996) is a professional footballer who plays as a goalkeeper for Latvian Higher League club RFS.
+Born in Austria, he has represented his country of birth and Croatia internationally at youth level.

 Club career

 Rapid Wien

 Marić began his career in for Post SV Wien in 2002.
 In 2004, at the age of eight, he joined the Rapid Wien youth ranks.
 Marić was promoted to Rapid Wien II for the 2011–12 season.
 He made his professional debut on 4 May 2012, getting the start for Rapid Wien II in a 4–0 win over SV Mattersburg II in Regionalliga Ost match He made the match day squad 12 other times that season.
 The 2012–13 season saw Marić make nine appearances for Rapid Wien II.
 He also made the match day squad for the Rapid Wien first team three times during the season, but did not appear in a match.

 On 11 May 2014, Marić made his first team debut in a 5–2 win over SV Ried in the final Austrian Bundesliga match of the season.
 He also made 7 appearances with Rapid Wien II during the season.

 He made his first appearance of the 2014–15 season on 14 February 2015, a 3–0 win over SV Ried.
 Marić served primarily as the second choice goalkeeper for the season, making 7 league appearances and one in the Austrian Cup while making the bench for 21 other times.
 He also made 9 appearances for the second team during the season.

 On 19 June 2015, it was announced that Marić would be leaving Rapid Wien after he was unwilling to sign a contract extension.